 When the young disperse in the spring and fall, adults occupying nearby burrows give loud "chip-chip-chip" calls outside the burrow entrance presumably, to notify the young of occupied territory.

 Chipmunks are not true hibernators.
 Instead they enter a torpid state, in which their body temperature and heartbeat decrease, but they wake every few days to feed on stockpiled food and to defecate.

 In Massachusetts, they enter their burrows in late October and, except briefly during warm spells, they do not emerge until March or April.

 A chipmunk's burrow system is quite amazing.
-They dig an entrance hole 1½ to 2 inches diameter leading to a working tunnel 10 to 30 feet deep.
+They dig an entrance hole about 2 inches in diameter, down around 2 feet, then parallel to the surface for up to 10 feet terminating in a sleeping chamber.
 Off the tunnel they excavate chambers for sleeping, storing food, defecating, and giving birth.

 Once the chambers have been completed the chipmunk uses dirt to plug the working tunnel and makes a new entrance hole that lacks a mound of dirt.
 As a result, the new entrance, which is usually located under stonewalls, fallen trees or rocks, goes unseen by predators.